Canace: Mythology

+In ancient Greek mythology, Canace is often described as a lover of Poseidon, and the mother of multiple of his children.
+However, in another, more famous myth, Canace was not Poseidon's lover, but was instead in a relationship with her brother Macareus.

-In another, more famous version Canace was a lover not of Poseidon, but of her own brother Macareus.
-This tradition made them children of a different Aeolus, the lord of the winds (or the Tyrrhenian king), and his wife Amphithea.
-Canace fell in love with Macareus and committed incest with him, which resulted in her getting pregnant.
+In this tradition, the pair are the children of a different Aeolus, the lord of the winds (or the Tyrrhenian king), and his wife Amphithea.
+Canace fell in love with Macareus and the pair shared an incestuous relationship, which resulted in her getting pregnant.
 Macareus promised to marry Canace but never did.
-When their child was born, Canace's nurse tried to take the baby out of the palace in a basket, pretending to be carrying a sacrificial offering, but the baby cried out and revealed itself.
-Aeolus was outraged and compelled Canace to commit suicide as punishment, sending her a sword with which she was to stab herself.
-He also exposed the newborn child to its death.
-This story was told by Latin poet Ovid in the Heroides, a selection of eighteen story-poems that pretend to be letters from mythological women to their lovers and ex-lovers.
+Eventually Canace gave birth privately, accompanied only by her nurse.
+When Canace instructed the nurse to carry the baby from the room in a basket under the pretense that it was a sacred ritual offering, the nurse had to pass through the throne room where Aeolus sat.
+Just before she was able to make it out of the room, the baby began to cry, alerting Aeolus.
+Upon discovering the child, the king was outraged and compelled Canace to commit suicide as punishment, and sent her a sword with which she was to stab herself.
+Canace then committed suicide and the newborn child was exposed to die.

+This story was told by Latin poet Ovid in the Heroides, a selection of eighteen story-poems that pretend to be letters from mythological women to their lovers and ex-lovers, as well as referenced in Book II of his Tristia.
 The story is also briefly referred to by Hyginus and retold by Pseudo-Plutarch, in whose account Macareus kills himself over the matter as well.
-It was also the subject of Euripides' lost play Aeolus, on which the extant versions appear to be based.
+It was also the subject of Euripides's lost play Aeolus, on which the extant versions appear to be based.

 Canace's story was also put to the stage in the verse tragedy Canace (1588), by Italian playwright Sperone Speroni, as well as being the subject of a tale in Gower's Confessio Amantis.
 She also gave her name to the heroine of Geoffrey Chaucer's Squire's Tale.